-Eight of the best pop star cameos
+Rick Astley in Hollyoaks and other pop star cameos

-Tony Hadley in Benidorm and 8 other pop star cameos
+Rick Astley in Hollyoaks and 9 other pop star cameos

-As ITV viewers found out on Wednesday, no wedding is complete without a former member of Spandau Ballet belting out a rendition of one of 1983's biggest hits.
+He might not ever give you up, he might not ever let you down - but he's quite happy to make an appearance in a Channel 4 soap given the opportunity.

+Rick Astley will pop up in one of next week's episodes of Hollyoaks, the show's producers have confirmed.

+It was recently confirmed that actress Daisy Wood-Davis, who plays Kim, will leave the soap after four years in the role, but the details of her departing storyline are yet to be revealed.

+Could Rick have something to do with her exit?
+We'll find out soon.

-Hadley is far from the first pop star to make a cameo appearance in a TV show.
+Whatever happens, Astley is far from the first pop star to make a cameo appearance in a TV show.

-Here are eight other great - and not so great - pop star appearances.
+Here are nine other great - and not so great - pop star appearances.

 1. Ed Sheeran in Game of Thrones

-It's quite nice when you're riding a horse through the woods and stumble upon Ed Sheeran singing a song to a group of soldiers by a campfire.
+Isn't it great when you're riding a horse through the woods and stumble upon Ed Sheeran singing a song to a group of soldiers by a campfire.

 Although when Arya Stark did precisely that in an episode of Game of Thrones last year, viewers and critics weren't quite as enthusiastic.